tbretl/ae353-sp23/docs/reference.md

 to compute an approximation to $z(t)$.
 Applying the backward Euler method to find $z(t)$ is exactly the same as applying the right-hand rectangle method to find the integral that $z(t)$ represents.

 To implement the backward Euler method with code, you need to define a variable to store the prior value $z(t - \Delta t)$ of the error integral, and you need to update the value of this variable at each time step.
+You will have to initialize the error integral to something when you start your controller --- it is common to start with a value of zero.

 #### How to compute the derivative feedback term